awslabs/landing-zone-accelerator-on-aws/reference/sample-configurations/lza-sample-config/README.md

 Core accounts can be defined as accounts that have special significance within the organization.
 Often these will provide functions shared across accounts within the organization, for example, centralized logging or network services.

 The Landing Zone Accelerator deployment enforces a subset of core accounts as defined in the [mandatory accounts section of the implementation guide](https://docs.aws.amazon.com/solutions/latest/landing-zone-accelerator-on-aws/mandatory-accounts.html).
-The best practices configuration adds additional core accounts for the specific functions listed below.
+The sample configuration adds additional core accounts for the specific functions listed below.

 ![Mandatory Accounts](./images/mandatory_accounts.jpg "Mandatory Accounts")